Arrested Development (group)

-Arrested Development is an American hip hop group that formed in Atlanta in 1988.
-It was founded by Speech and Headliner as a positive, Afrocentric alternative to the gangsta rap popular in the late 1980s.
-Baba Oje and frontman Speech met at the University of Wisconsin–Milwaukee when they were both students.
-Baba Oje was 57 years old at the time.
+Arrested Development is an American hip hop group formed in 1988 in Atlanta by rapper and producer Speech and turntablist Headliner.
+The group offered an Afrocentric, socially conscious alternative to the prevalent gangsta rap of the late 1980s, and gained critical and commercial success with its 1992 debut album, 3 Years, 5 Months and 2 Days in the Life Of....
+The album topped the Village Voice's Pazz & Jop Critics' Poll and sold over 6 million copies globally.
+In 1993, Arrested Development became the first hip hop act to win the Grammy Award for Best New Artist, also receiving the award for Best Rap Performance by a Duo or Group.

+After the commercial disappointment of their 1994 follow-up, Zingalamaduni, the group disbanded in 1996.
+They reunited in 2000 and have continued to tour and release music independently through Speech's label, addressing themes of racial justice, spirituality, and environmental issues.

 History

+Formation and early success (1988–1994)

 Arrested Development was formed in 1988 by rapper and producer Todd Thomas ("Speech") and turntablist Timothy Barnwell (known as Headliner).
+Baba Oje and frontman Speech met at the University of Wisconsin–Milwaukee when they were both students.

 The group's debut album 3 Years, 5 Months and 2 Days in the Life Of... was the number-one album in the Village Voice's 1992 Pazz and Jop Critic's Poll and in The Wire's 1992 Critic's choice.
 The group won two Grammy Awards in 1993: for Best New Artist, making them the first hip hop artist to win this award, and for Best Rap Performance by a Duo or Group.
 They were also named Band of the Year by Rolling Stone.
 The debut album sold over 6 million copies worldwide.

 A few months later, the group was approached by film director Spike Lee to compose a song for his upcoming biopic based on the life of Malcolm X. The group then recorded "Revolution", which appeared on the soundtrack for the film as well as the second half of its closing credits when the film was released in 1992.

+Their 1994 follow-up, Zingalamaduni, sold poorly, and they broke up shortly after in 1996.